Have questions about TKDN certification or BEV production incentives?

 The regulation sets forth escalating TKDN targets to bolster local industry participation:

-These progressive requirements are designed to encourage the utilization of domestic components, fostering the growth of local industries and reducing dependence on imports.
+These progressive requirements are designed to encourage the utilization of domestic components, foster the growth of local industries, and reduce dependence on imports.

 Navigating the complexities of regulatory compliance, especially concerning TKDN requirements and BEV production incentives, can be challenging.
 Permitindo offers specialized services to guide companies through this intricate landscape: